 Early Career Mentoring Initiative

-The Early Career Mentoring Initiative is a new support service aimed at new and recently appointed academics in their first 3 years of service.
+The Early Career Mentoring Initiative is a support service aimed at new and recently appointed academics in their first 3 years of service.
 This is a great opportunity to benefit from the advice and support of a senior academic colleague.
-It is initially being launched on a pilot basis and details of the Initiative are set out below under Frequently Asked Questions.
+Details of the Initiative are set out below under Frequently Asked Questions.

 If you are interested in participating please complete an Expression of Interest form and email it to firstname.lastname@example.org